“A part-time job is any activity aimed at generating additional income in addition to a full-time job.”

 Side Hustle Angel (Investor)

-If you want to build a more diversified portfolio of passive income sources, you will need to analyze trading your time, skills, and money for shares in someone else’s startup.
-The essence of the angelic Hustle is to invest time and money in building a portfolio of diversified income streams.
+To build a more diversified portfolio of passive income sources, you must analyze trading your time, skills, and money for shares in someone else’s startup.
+The essence of the angelic Hustle is investing time and money in building a diversified income-stream portfolio.
 For Hustle Angels, income comes from the right side of the cash flow quadrant and is considered passive income.
 Angelic Hustle represents the Investor (I) in Robert Kiyosaki’s cash flow quadrant.
 There are two types of angelic fuss – advisors and investors.
+LastPass – Family or Org Password Vault

 Angel Advisor

-Angel consultants are more likely to invest in service businesses with only a limited chance of a successful exit.
+Angel consultants are likelier to invest in service businesses with a limited chance of a successful exit.
 Angel consultants are betting on building a portfolio of the companies that will pay those dividends, payouts, or royalties long after their efforts have been completed.

-Therefore, to be a successful angel consultant, you must potentially fund your efforts for several years before you begin to see any results.
+Therefore, to be a successful angel consultant, you must potentially fund your efforts for several years before seeing any results.

 Angel Investors